 So, for instance: if you intend to build a hotel in Ciutat Vella neighborhood, in the city of Barcelona, you must comply with specific requirements and regulations.
 On another hand, if the intention is to build a residential building, the limitations will be completely different.
-This includes for example, the amount of sqm that can be used for common areas, whether or not a horizontal property is allowed, if the rentals have a maximum time allowed, among many others.
+This includes, for example, the amount of sqm that can be used for common areas, whether or not a horizontal property is allowed, if the rentals have a maximum time allowed, among many others.
 These differences have found their cause in what we call “the use of the land”.
 In the case of hotels and other tourist apartments, the authorized use is tertiary, but for homes, it´s residential.

 Real estate “loophole”

 Where does coliving belong?
 Well… nowhere yet.
-At least not in Spain.

 The simple truth is that the flexible, hybrid and accessible model that the coliving experience proposes has become the solution for many young professionals but a headache for developers and real estate lawyers.